|Buddy Boyle, Head Softball Coach

 |Lindsey Skinner, Assistant Softball Coach

-Lindsey Skinner is in her 3rd year as assistant coach of the Shelton State softball program.
-In Coach Skinner’s two years at Shelton State the softball program has won more games than any other two- year period.
+Lindsey Skinner is in her 4th year as assistant coach of the Shelton State softball program.
+In Coach Skinner’s three years at Shelton State the softball program has won more games than any other three-year period.
 Coach Skinner’s duties include assisting in day to day operation of the program, outfield play, and hitting duties.
 Another of her duties is the monitoring of academic performance for the Lady Bucs.
 She also specializes in all phases of the speed and slapping portions of the offense.
 She is known for the intensity and energy she brings to the Shelton State Softball program.

 Lindsey Skinner prepped at South Forsyth High School in Cummings, Georgia.
 After graduating she played her first two years of college softball at Shelton State.
 During her two years as a Lady Buc, Lindsey helped resurrect a program that had fallen on hard times.
 The 2008 team won 35 games and helped bring Shelton State back to relevance in the state.

-Skinner is still prominent in the Shelton State record books and holds the career record for batting average with a .433 lifetime mark.
-She is also 2nd in career hits and 4th in career runs scored.
-She appears in the single season records for single season batting average (3rd), and single season hits (5th).
+Skinner is still prominent in the Shelton State record books and is 2nd on the career record for batting average with a .433 lifetime mark.
+She is also in the top 10 in career hits and career runs scored.
+She appears in the single season records for single season batting average, and single season hits.
 She was a two-time NJCAA Region XXII selection as well as ACCC All-Central Division both years.
 After completing her two years at Shelton State, Skinner signed at the University of West Alabama where she was named to the All-Gulf South Conference team.